Stephen Kaufer: Personal life

-His wife, Caroline, did not live to see TripAdvisor's full growth and success.
-She died from pancreatic neuroendocrine cancer in 2005 at age 42, leaving Steve to raise their four children, then aged 13, 12, 7, and 5.
+Kaufer's wife died from pancreatic neuroendocrine cancer in 2005 at age 42, leaving Kaufer with four children, then aged 13, 12, 7, and 5.
 In 2012, he remarried a woman with four kids of her own.

-Through launching the Stephen and Caroline Kaufer Fund for Neuroendocrine Research (and contributing generously to the Caring for Carcinoid Foundation), he has supported medical research related to his wife's devastating illness.
+Through the Stephen and Caroline Kaufer Fund for Neuroendocrine Research, and through contributions to the Caring for Carcinoid Foundation, Kaufer has supported medical research related to his wife's illness.